 “I was born in 1984 and I still have kid memories of growing up seeing the blast furnaces up,” he said.
 “I watched one of them getting knocked down.”

-The land where the blast furnaces once stood was a vacant ruin until last year, when Lightsource BP began construction on a 240-megawatt solar facility that will provide electrical power to the mill until at least 2041.
+The land where iron ore was once sorted and prepared for the blast furnaces was a vacant ruin until last year, when Lightsource BP began construction on a 240-megawatt solar facility that will provide electrical power to the mill until at least 2041.

 “The solar field is under construction and should be completed by the end of this year,” Perko said.
 “Lightsource BP will sell the solar power to Xcel Energy and Xcel will sell it to the steel mill for basically the same price we get right now from the coal fired power.